 Q-When will I be able to resume work after my brow lift surgery?

-A-Work and most other normal activities can usually be resumed within one to two weeks after the brow lift.
+A-Work and most other normal activities can usually be resumed within one to two weeks after the surgery.

 Q-When will the stitches be removed after my brow lift procedure?

-A-Stitches are typically removed within about seven to ten days after the brow lift.
+A-Stitches are typically removed within about seven to ten days after this procedure.